-These numbers are different to the numbers reported on the My School website as the table above includes students from the Early Learning Centre and an extra mid-year Reception class (Prep).
+These numbers are different to the numbers reported on the My School website (1073) as the table above includes students from the Early Learning Centre.

-The numbers of students include: 8 Indigenous students (in Middle and Senior School), 56 International students (10 Junior School, 24 Middle School and 22 Senior School) and 105 Boarding students.
+The numbers of students include: 11 Indigenous students (in Middle and Senior School), 35 International students (1 Junior School, 13 Middle School and 21 Senior School) and 105 Boarding students.
 The Indigenous students are part of the Yalari Program which is a not-for-profit organisation that allows Indigenous children from regional, rural and remote Australian communities the opportunity to have a first-class education at some of Australia's best secondary boarding schools.